 Location NCIOM-630 Davis Dr., Suite 100, Morrisville, NC 27560

-The Healthy North Carolina 2030 project brings together experts and leaders from multiple fields to inform the development of a common set of public health objectives and targets for the state over the next decade.
-These objectives will serve as the population health improvement plan for the North Carolina Division of Public Health.
-With a focus on health equity and the overall drivers of health outcomes (health behaviors, clinical care, social and economic factors, and the physical environment), these objectives and targets will help drive state and local-level activities, provide a springboard for collaboration and innovation, and develop a new vision for public health in our state to improve the health and well-being of all people of North Carolina.
-This project is in collaboration with the North Carolina Division of Public Health and is supported by the Duke Endowment, Kate B. Reynolds Charitable Trust, and the Blue Cross Blue Shield Foundation of North Carolina.
+The Healthy North Carolina 2030 project brings together experts and leaders from multiple fields to inform the development of a common set of public health indicators and targets for the state over the next decade.
+These indicators will serve as the population health improvement plan for the North Carolina Division of Public Health.
+With a focus on health equity and the overall drivers of health outcomes (health behaviors, clinical care, social and economic factors, and the physical environment), these indicators and targets will help drive state and local-level activities, provide a springboard for collaboration and innovation, and develop a new vision for public health in our state to improve the health and well-being of all people of North Carolina.
+This project is in collaboration with the North Carolina Division of Public Health and is supported by the Duke Endowment, Kate B. Reynolds Charitable Trust, and the Blue Cross and Blue Shield of North Carolina Foundation.

 Task Force Co-Chairs